If you have a criminal offense

 If you have a misdemeanor, felony or other criminal offense on your record

 Qualifying for a license will be determined on a case-by-case basis.
-If you have concerns regarding your record and obtaining a license, please email or fax the following to us:
+If you have concerns regarding your record and obtaining a license, please send the following to us via our secure e-form:

 - A written statement explaining the circumstances of the incident(s),